 - Facility condition rating: TARC - Transit agencies must update facility conditions every three years at a minimum, thus this will be updated every 3 years.

-To be determined.
 Data regarding the historical condition of transit facilities is unlikely to exist.

 To be determined.
 At this time, a baseline condition is still being calculated and this PMP will be updated when it is complete.
-KIPDA will report the baseline condition in its 2018 Baseline Performance Period Report.

 Transit Agency Targets